ATA82/ATAC_Reprogramming_of_Fibroblasts/README.md

 Therefore, this README is a description of (1) data used in the analysis, (2) the method used to analyze the data (3) as well as the steps needed to reproduce the same results.

-The outline of the description is as follows:
+In the following the outline of the description:
 - [Introduction](#introduction)
 - [Description of used data](#description-of-used-data)
 - [Method description](#method-description)